ytthuan/open-deep-research/README.md

   - `enabled`: Controls whether the specific model is selectable
   - `label`: The display name shown in the UI

 Disabled models will appear grayed out in the UI but remain visible to show all available options.
+This allows users to see the full range of available models while clearly indicating which ones are currently accessible.

 To modify these settings, update the values in `lib/config.ts`.
 The changes will take effect after restarting the development server.